English/Language Arts, History/Social Studies, Math

-- Demonstrate professionalism through reliability, punctuality, cooperation, organization, participation in meetings and staff development opportunities, as well as personal appearance and self-care, and maintain personal integrity and a respectful attitude in professional relationships.
+Demonstrate professionalism through reliability, punctuality, cooperation, organization, participation in faculty and parent meetings and staff development opportunities; as well as personal appearance and self-care; and maintain personal integrity and a respectful attitude in professional relationships.

-- Supervise and coordinate efforts of assistant teachers, interns, student teachers and other adults in the classroom.
+Supervise and coordinate efforts of assistant or associate teachers, interns, student teachers and other adults in the classroom.

-- Provide for the physical safety of children through anticipation and removal of hazards, visual observation of children, and by appropriately responding to injuries as well as unexpected circumstances.
+Provide for the physical safety of students through anticipation and removal of hazards, visual observation of students, and by appropriately responding to injuries as well as unexpected circumstances.

-- Integrate meaningful and appropriate use of technology within the curriculum and, along with teammate(s), maintain and update classroom web page on at least a monthly basis.
+Integrate meaningful and appropriate use of technology within the curriculum and, along with co-teachers and colleagues, maintain and update classroom pages on at least a weekly basis.

 INDIVIDUAL PREREQUISITES: To perform this job successfully, an individual must be able to perform each essential duty to the satisfaction of the administration.
 The requirements listed below are representative of the knowledge, skill, and/or abilities required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 BEHAVIORAL SKILLS: Demonstrate personal integrity, friendliness, patience, fairness, openness, non-defensiveness, sensitivity, flexibility, and enthusiasm.